RupertAvery/DiffusionToolkit/README.md

 * Created date
 * Path

-Think [Lexica.art](https://lexica.art/), but with more powerul search on your local images.
+Think [Lexica.art](https://lexica.art/), but with more powerful search on your local images.

 # Themes